 -

-Parliament — Lok Sabha and Rajya Sabha; composition, powers.
+Parliament — Lok Sabha and Rajya Sabha composition and powers

 -

-President and Vice President — election process, powers.
+President, Vice President — election process and powers

 -